List of alien races in Marvel Comics: Klklk

 The Klklk are an insectoid race covered with chitinous carapaces that averages 8 ft in length from head to end of tail.
 Their homeworld is La'kll, fourth from the sun in the Tl'blk star system in the Milky Way galaxy.
 They have antennae which can project disintegrating blasts.
 Klklk can exude thin but strong web-like filaments, and queens have demonstrated telepathy.
 First seen in The Incredible Hulk (vol. 2) #273 (July 1982).

 Kodabaks

 The Kodabaks are a humanoid pig-like race with two digits on each appendage, averaging 6 ft 2 in in height.
 They come from the planet Kodaba, seventh from the sun in the Grosgumbique star system in the Milky Way galaxy.
 Thanos recruited some Kodabaks to serve in his army, and they battled the Avengers aboard Sanctuary II.
 First seen in Marvel Two-In-One Annual #2 (1977).

 Korbinites

 The Korbinites are a humanoid race with light orange skin, averaging 6 ft 2 in in height, and originating in the so-called "Burning Galaxy".
 Beta Ray Bill is a Korbinite.
-However, Bill has been greatly genetically modified; normal Korbinites are bald and without noses and ears, while Bill has an equine face and pure-white eyes.
+However, Bill has been greatly genetically modified; normal Korbinites are bald and lack noses and external ears, while Bill has an equine face and pure white eyes.
 First seen in Thor #337 (November 1983).